Feastio

 Brisket, pork belly, and elote

-We went relatively light on lunch here as it was at the end of our stay in Fort Worth.
+We went relatively light on lunch here, as it was at the end of our stay in Fort Worth.
 We got beef brisket, brisket elote, and pork belly burnt ends.
+Of the three, the brisket elote blew me away.

-I returned from the visit impressed by everything I experienced, from the barbecue at a casual restaurant like Panther City to fine dining at Saint-Emilion.
+My first few forays into Fort Worth's restaurant scene have been a success!
+I returned from both trips impressed by everything I experienced, from the barbecue at a casual restaurant like Panther City to fine dining at Saint-Émilion.

 • Share